smithla/GetCleanData-CourseProject/README.md

   - ./test/X_test.txt
   - ./train/X_train.txt

- Part 2 - Combine the Y train and Y test columns to the test and train data.
+ Part 2 Combine the Y train and Y test columns to the test and train data.
       Y test and Y train are the activity numbers (1-6) that correspond to the activities.
-          This step binds the activity number to it's corresponding test
+      This step binds the activity number to it's corresponding test.
+As the colums are added the names are changed to Activity Number

+ Part 3 merge the Activity Labels with the tesing and training data and then merge both sets together.Also, renaming of columns that were     changed durning the merge process.
+At the end of this    step, we have dtotal, the complete merged dataset.

+ Part 4 Clean up the features and filter the dataset
+  - read in the features
+  - add 3 new features: Activity_Number,Activity_Name and Subject_Name
+  - Clean up the features, Remove parenthesis and replace dates with underscores
+  - Replace the prefixes "t" and "f" with "Time_" and "Freq_"
+  - Filter out any column that is not an activity,subject, mean or standard devation.
+  - Filter out any column that has the character string "meanFreq"

+  Part 5 Use the cleaned features to filter the dataset
+  - use the index of the features dataset to grab the correct rows from the test/train data
+  - use the labels of the features dataset to rename the columns of the test/train data

+  Part 6 Use melt and dcast to reshape the data into the tidy dataset
- Part 3 -
+  - melt/dcast/reshape
+  - write the file tidy_data.csv to the working directory

+  End of code walk through

 #### The Readme from the original dataset is below